Agnes Scott College: Housing

 Given Agnes Scott's emphasis on "mak[ing] lifelong friends, shar[ing] unforgettable experiences, discover[ing] meaningful places and find[ing] belonging in [their] community," a majority of students are encouraged to live on campus.
 Thus, most students are expected to live in on-campus housing for all four years as an undergraduate at Agnes Scott College.
 However, the proportion of commuter students has increased (from 15.6 to 18.0 percent between the 2014–2015 and 2019–2020 academic year) due to limited housing caused from an increase in the student population (from 849 to 986 total students) and renovations to the residence halls.

 There are six resident halls situated around the Northern edge of the campus: Winship, Walters, Inman, Rebekah, Campbell, and Agnes Scott Hall (nicknamed "Main").

 Student organizations

 There are over 60 student organizations on campus.
 Sororities are prohibited.

 Publications

-The college hosts several student publications, including The Silhouette, the college's yearbook published annually, and The Aurora, Agnes Scott's literary magazine, and The Profile, Agnes Scott newspaper.
-All students are invited to join the staff.
+The college hosts several student publications, including The Silhouette, the college's yearbook published annually, The Aurora, Agnes Scott's literary magazine, and The Profile, Agnes Scott newspaper.
+According to the college's website, "All students interested in writing, photography, editing, layout and design, cartoons, advertising and circulation are encouraged to join the staff."